I’ve always sided with the weather man’s definition of my favorite season.

 Also, if you would like to be “in” on my publishing loop, you can:

 - Like my Facebook author Page, Kim K Francis, click on the “Following” button to adjust your notifications to “See First.”

 - Follow me on Twitter.

-- Subscribe to this blog by going to my Contact page and scrolling to the bottom of the page.
-Then fill in your name and e-mail address and you will get a FREE PDF copy of “Who I Am in Christ IS Who I Am!”
+- Subscribe to my blog and get a FREE PDF copy of “Who I Am in Christ IS Who I Am!”